-- 35 Objective: Epidemiologic studies have reported inconsistent findings about the association between - 36 sleep duration and metabolic syndrome.
-We aimed to clarify this association by method of meta- - 37 analysis.

-- 38 Methods: A systematically search was conducted in four electronic databases from inception to May - 39 2020.
-We collected data from 235,895 participants from 9 prospective cohort studies, and 340,492 - 40 participants from 26 cross-sectional studies.
-Risk ratios (RR) or odds ratios (OR) were calculated - separately for cohort studies and cross-sectional studies, through meta-analysis of adjusted data from - 42 individual studies. - Results: For cohort studies, short sleep duration was associated with an increased risk of metabolic - syndrome (RR, 1.15; 95% CI, 1.05-1.25).
-Long sleep duration was not associated with new onset - 45 metabolic syndrome (RR, 1.02, 0.85-1.18).
-For cross-sectional studies, both short (OR, 1.12, 95% CI, - 46 1.08-1.18) and long (OR, 1.06, 1.01-1.11) sleep duration was associated with high prevalence of - 47 metabolic syndrome. - 48 Conclusions: Only short sleep duration was associated with an increased risk of metabolic syndrome. - 49 Future studies should address whether the association is casual and modifiable. - Keywords: sleep duration, metabolic syndrome, cohort study, meta-regression, meta-analysis
+- Objective: Epidemiologic studies have reported inconsistent findings about the association between - sleep duration and metabolic syndrome.
+We aimed to clarify this association by method of meta- - analysis. - Methods: Medline, Embase, CINAHL and PsycINFO databases were searched from inception to - May 2020.
+We collected data from 235,895 participants from 9 prospective cohort studies, and - 340,492 participants from 26 cross-sectional studies.
+Risk ratios (RR) or odds ratios (OR) were - calculated separately for cohort studies and cross-sectional studies, through meta-analysis of adjusted - data from individual studies. - Results: For cohort studies, short sleep duration was associated with an increased risk of metabolic - syndrome (RR, 1.15; 95% CI, 1.05-1.25).
+Long sleep duration was not associated with new onset - metabolic syndrome (RR, 1.02, 0.85-1.18).
+For cross-sectional studies, both short (OR, 1.12, 95% CI, - 1.08-1.18) and long (OR, 1.06, 1.01-1.11) sleep duration was associated with high prevalence of - metabolic syndrome. - Conclusions: Only short sleep duration was associated with an increased risk of metabolic syndrome. - Future studies should address whether the association is casual and modifiable. - Keywords: sleep duration, metabolic syndrome, cohort study, meta-regression, meta-analysis

-1 Introduction
+71 1 Introduction

-- Metabolic syndrome is a cluster of disorders that occur together, and it is defined as a condition - 73 consisting of at least three of the following: hypertension, high blood sugar, excessive waist - 74 circumference, higher triglyceride (TG) levels or low high-density cholesterol (HDL) levels. - 75 Metabolic syndrome is associated with adverse cardiovascular events, even after adjusted for diabetes - and obesity.
+Metabolic syndrome is a cluster of disorders that occur together, and it is defined as a condition consisting of at least three of the following: hypertension, high blood sugar, excessive waist circumference, higher triglyceride (TG) levels or low high-density cholesterol (HDL) levels.
+Metabolic syndrome is associated with adverse cardiovascular events, even after adjusted for diabetes and obesity.
 Meanwhile, the prevalence of metabolic syndrome in America is up to 33%.
+Recently,

-Recently, - growing concern has been paid to the modifiable risk factors of metabolic syndrome. - Abnormal sleep duration is known to increase the risk of a serious health outcomes, including - 79 mortality, diabetes and cardiovascular disease.
-Therefore, both sleep and metabolic syndrome - 80 increase the risk of cardiovascular event.
-However, whether abnormal sleep duration increase the risk - 81 of metabolic syndrome remained controversial.
-Several meta-analyses have reported the association - 82 between sleep duration and metabolic syndrome7-9.
-Nevertheless, none of the studies assessed the - association in a prospective cohort design, which could provide stronger support for causality. - The aim of our studies was to: (1) examine all prospective cohort studies that have assessed the effect - of sleep duration on the future risk of metabolic syndrome; (2) conduct an updated meta-analysis to - 86 examine the cross-sectional association.
+- 77 growing concern has been paid to the modifiable risk factors of metabolic syndrome. - Abnormal sleep duration is known to increase the risk of a serious health outcomes, including mortality, diabetes and cardiovascular disease.
+Therefore, both sleep and metabolic syndrome increase the risk of cardiovascular event.
+However, whether abnormal sleep duration increase the risk of metabolic syndrome remained controversial.
+Several meta-analyses have reported the association between sleep duration and metabolic syndrome7-9.
+However, none of the studies assessed the association in a prospective cohort design, which has less substantial bias could provide stronger - 84 support for causality.

+85 Therefore, we conducted a systemic review and meta-analysis to: (1) examine all prospective cohort

+86 studies that have assessed the effect of sleep duration on the future risk of metabolic syndrome; (2)

+87 conduct an updated meta-analysis to examine the cross-sectional association.

-87 2 Materials and Methods
+88 2 Materials and Methods

-- 88 We performed this study according to Preferred Reporting Items for Systematic Reviews and Meta- - 89 Analysis (PRISMA) guidelines (Table S1). - 90 Two independent researchers (JNH and HZJ) separately assessed the eligibility, extracted data, and - 91 checked the quality of the included studies.
-Any disagreement in screening the articles were resolved - 92 through discussion between these two, with adjudication by a third research (QF) if disagreements - 93 persisted.
+We performed this study according to Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) guidelines (Table S1).

+91 Two independent researchers (JNH and HZJ) separately assessed the eligibility, extracted data, and

+92 checked the quality of the included studies.
+Any disagreement in screening the articles were resolved

+93 through discussion between these two, with adjudication by a third research (QF) if disagreements

+94 persisted.

-2.1 Search strategy
+95 2.1 Search strategy

-- 95 A systematic search was conducted in Medline, Embase, CINAHL and PsycINFO from inception to - May 2020.
-We used the following search terms: (1) "sleep hour" OR "sleeping hour" OR "hours of - 97 sleep "OR "sleep duration" OR "sleep time" OR "sleep length" OR "sleep period" OR "sleeping time" - OR "sleep span"; (2) "metabolic syndrome" or "MetS" or "MS" or "syndrome X" or "cardiometabolic - 99 risk factor" or "insulin resistance syndrome".
-Algorithms combining the two sets of search terms - were applied.
+96 A systematic search was conducted in Medline, Embase, CINAHL and PsycINFO from inception to sleep" OR "sleep duration" OR "sleep time" OR "sleep length" OR "sleep period" OR "sleeping time"

+97 May 2020.
+We used the following search terms: (1) "sleep hour" OR "sleeping hour" OR "hours of risk factor" or "insulin resistance syndrome".
+Algorithms combining the two sets of search termswere applied.